PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 19:26:49
+Last updated: 2024-04-02 19:27:55
-Random Quote: Time is the wisest counsellor of all. - Pericles
+Random Quote: The key is to keep company only with people who uplift you, whose presence calls forth your best. - Epictetus